Travel distance for parts pickup operations reduced by up to 45%

 Executive Officer Kazuyuki Niwa said, “Manufacturing facilities are required to constantly produce high quality products efficiently.
 Also, due to diversifying market needs, it is important to produce a wide variety of products in low volume.”

 Fujitsu IT Products Limited

 “This environment means that we are always researching better ways to raise production levels.
 A main area of focus has been to find and implement the most optimal routes inside our factories, including warehouses.
-As a part of our production improvement research, we discovered Digital Annealer and its strength in solving combinatorial optimisation problems.
-We thought this could be utilised at our factories.”
+As a part of our production improvement research, we discovered Digital Annealer and its strength in solving combinatorial optimization problems.
+We thought this could be utilized at our factories.”

 Parts Pickup Procedures No Longer Require Experienced Workers